jmandel/cms-rfi-collab/rfi_points_markdown/pc-10_future-tefca-patient-control-essential.md

   - "Key_Technology_Mechanism:TEFCA_IAS"
   - "Policy_Regulation:CMS_Policy_Role"
 ---
-To empower patients and align with modern privacy expectations, TEFCA *must incorporate robust, patient-driven consent and control mechanisms*.
-This includes options like "Ask Me First" (requiring patient approval before their data is shared in response to a query) and a simple method to "freeze" or temporarily/permanently opt-out of TEFCA-based exchange.
-This directly supports the principle of minimizing application risk by ensuring patient intent governs network-level sharing.
+To genuinely empower patients and align TEFCA with modern privacy expectations and principles of individual autonomy, the framework *must incorporate robust, patient-driven consent and control mechanisms*.
+These should not be aspirational future features but core components.
+Essential controls include:
+*   **"Ask Me First":** An option for patients to require their explicit approval *before* their data is shared in response to a query through TEFCA.
+This allows patients to vet requests in near real-time.
+*   **Simple "Freeze"/Opt-Out:** A straightforward, easily accessible method for patients to temporarily "freeze" or permanently opt-out of having their data shared via the TEFCA network.
+Implementing these controls is crucial for minimizing potential misuse of data and ensuring that patient intent governs network-level sharing.